 Mount Holyoke College, founded in 1837 by educator and chemist Mary Lyon, is at the forefront of the movement to achieve gender equity in STEM fields.
-Among all baccalaureate colleges in the United States over the past 50 years, Mount Holyoke launches the greatest number of women who go on to earn doctorates in science, technology, engineering and math.* Year after year, our students, faculty and alumnae change the face of scientific research, collaboration and innovation.
+Among all baccalaureate colleges in the United States over the past 50 years, Mount Holyoke launches the greatest number of women who go on to earn doctorates in life sciences — and we're second overall in science and engineering.
+Year after year, our students, faculty and alums change the face of scientific research, collaboration and innovation.

 Roots in STEM

 Earned the first and second biology doctorates awarded to women in the United States

 Invented a screening test to assess the health of newborns — the Apgar Score — that is used worldwide

 A pioneer in computer science who invented the programming language FORMAC and co-created COBOL, a programming language that is still used today

 Susan Kare, class of 1975